Masters in Research (MRes)

 Page last updated 10 September 2018

 If you are looking to undertake research in a specific area of humanities, the creative arts, culture, journalism or media, this Masters in Research (MRes) is the ideal postgraduate course.

-The MRes is staffed by experts in a range of different disciplines who have extensive experience in research and who are actively engaged in a number of varied research projects.
+Our staff are experts in a range of different disciplines with extensive experience in research.
+They are actively engaged in a number of varied research projects.